VIRT LAWSUIT ALERT: Levi & Kor - GuruFocus.com

-NEW YORK, June 8, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in Virtu Financial, Inc. ("Virtu" or the "Company") (NASDAQ: VIRT) of a class action securities lawsuit.
+NEW YORK, June 09, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in Virtu Financial, Inc. ("Virtu" or the "Company") ( VIRT) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of Virtu investors who were adversely affected by alleged securities fraud between March 1, 2019 and April 28, 2023.
 Follow the link below to get more information and be contacted by a member of our team: